Various offices and sections provide the parliamentary corporate services that keep the Houses of the Oireachtas running smoothly.

-- Members’ Services and Inter-parliamentary Relations and Travel
+- Members’ Services

 Often called the 'One Stop Shop' the Members’ Services office is a single access point for information and services advising Members on salaries, staffing and allowances.
 It provides guidelines on the use of such expenditure and making returns on it.
 It also advises on attendance recording and on audit procedures.
 The office regularly publishes information on Members’ expenditure and allowances and associated independent annual audits.

-- Office of the Parliamentary Legal Advisor
+- The Office of Parliamentary Legal Advisers (OPLA)

 - Finance Unit

 The Finance Unit manages a wide range of services from expenditure reporting to preparation of statements and auditing.
 It manages, monitors and reports expenditure by the Houses of the Oireachtas.
 The Finance Unit prepares management financial accounts for examination by the Management Committee, the Finance Committee and the Commission.
 It prepares the annual Statement of Estimates for approval by the Houses of the Oireachtas Commission and noting by the Dáil.

 The Finance Unit prepares a three-year budget for the Houses of the Oireachtas Commission, and this budget is negotiated with the Department of Public Expenditure and Reform.
 It prepares the Annual Account to be submitted by the Secretary General to the Comptroller and Auditor General and assists the Comptroller and Auditor General in respect of the annual audit of the Houses of the Oireachtas Commission’s annual account.